Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/pst_attachmets_working/00_attachmet_dl_from_email.md

 The Python script leverages the `win32com.client` library to interact with Microsoft Outlook and extract attachments from a specified PST file.
 Here’s an overview of the steps:

-1️⃣ **Define Paths** – Specify the PST file location and the folder where attachments should be saved.
+1️⃣ **Define Paths📍** – Specify the PST file location and the folder where attachments should be saved.

-2️⃣ **Initialize Outlook** – Connect to Microsoft Outlook using `win32com.client`.
+2️⃣ **Initialize Outlook📧 ** – Connect to Microsoft Outlook using `win32com.client`.

-3️⃣ **Load the PST File** – Ensure the PST file is added to Outlook.
+3️⃣ **Load the PST File📂** – Ensure the PST file is added to Outlook.

 4️⃣ **Access the Email Folder** – Navigate to the required folder inside the PST.

-5️⃣ **Extract Attachments** – Loop through emails and save the attachments to a designated folder.
+5️⃣ **Extract Attachments📥** – Loop through emails and save the attachments to a designated folder.

 ## Prerequisites 🖥️